VeerMuchandi/ocp4-extras/integrateLauncherWithCRWKeycloak/README.md

 >**Note** Once CRW2.x is released we will replace EclipseChe7.x with CRW in the above step.

-Note also enable SSL as explained here [https://www.eclipse.org/che/docs/che-7/installing-che-on-openshift-4-from-operatorhub/#enabling-ssl-on-openshift-4_installing-che-on-openshift-4-from-operatorhub](https://www.eclipse.org/che/docs/che-7/installing-che-on-openshift-4-from-operatorhub/#enabling-ssl-on-openshift-4_installing-che-on-openshift-4-from-operatorhub)
+Note also enable SSL as explained here [https://www.eclipse.org/che/docs/che-7/installing-che-on-openshift-4-from-operatorhub/#enabling-ssl-on-openshift-4_installing-che-on-openshift-4-from-operatorhub](https://www.eclipse.org/che/docs/che-7/installing-che-on-openshift-4-from-operatorhub/#enabling-ssl-on-openshift-4_installing-che-on-openshift-4-from-operatorhub). **Note** that you will have to set `selfSignedCert: true` in the custom resource, if you are using self-signed certs.

 Most likely you are using a self-signed certificates.
 IDE gets stuck several times due to these self-signed certificates.
 There are two ways to deal with this issue: